This post contains affiliate links.

-I love to cook new foods, especially new produce.
-There’s just something about learning more about food in general, as well as new cultures, that I just love!
-I learned how to cook nopales after seeing them in the Mexican grocery store.
-They may look intimidating, but are well worth the effort.
+We love to cook new foods around here, especially new produce.
+There’s nothing better than learning more about food and new cultures!
+I figured out how to cook nopales after seeing them in the Mexican grocery store.

-Cooking nopales is a fun way to add a new veggie to dishes like omelettes, vegetable fajitas, or alongside your other vegetarian Mexican recipes.
-Their crunch is irresistible and they will complement any flavors you throw at them.
-This would be a fun one to serve at a gathering where you can introduce all of your friends to this fun new ingredient.
-Keep a few cactus leaves whole as decor for the party and the perfect conversation piece.
+Their crunch is irresistible, and they complement any flavors you throw at them.
+This would be fun to serve at a gathering where you can introduce all of your friends to a unique and exciting ingredient (it’s quite the conversation starter!).

 Reader rating